-Use of the Drill Hall will not be permitted after 10pm, , this and this will be reinforced through leasing conditions.
+Use of the Drill Hall will not be permitted after 10pm, this will be reinforced through leasing conditions.

 In accordance with the CMP, alterations or new additions should be strictly limited and controlled to ensure that there is no loss of significant fabric.
 The integrity and volume of the interior space should not be compromised by inappropriate development or fitout within the building.
-The existing fabric of the Drill Hall may need to be assessed in terms of acoustic insulation during its any future refurbishment.
+The Drill Hall may need to be assessed in terms of acoustic insulation during any future refurbishment.

-New amenities, such as toilet facilities, wash rooms and tea rooms may be provided in a discreet location within the annexe section of the Drill Hall.
-Alternatively, ahave been accommodated in a separate purpose-built amenities-building (which to-replaced the existing previous intrusive-demountable buildingsamenities block) could be provided in a location that has to provide minimal impact on the Drill Hall and its setting.
-If however the existing demountable amenities block adjacent to the Drill Hall is retained it would be provided with a more sympathetic external treatment.
+New amenities, such as toilet facilities, wash rooms and tea rooms have been accommodated in a separate purpose-built building (which replaced previous demountable buildings) to provide minimal impact on the Drill Hall and its setting.

 The primary use for the Drill Hall should be as a sporting or recreation facility which utilises the available volume of the interior without subdivision or disintegration of the existing space.
-The CMP identifies a range of uses and activities that would be suitable for the Drill Hall, such as: indoor practice courts; meeting hall; performing arts; exhibition space; and arts & crafts workshops and display.
+The CMP identifies a range of uses and activities that would be suitable for the Drill Hall, such as: indoor practice courts; meeting hall;

+performing arts; exhibition space; and arts & crafts workshops and display.